laraabastoss/FEUP-WebLanguagesAndTechnologies/proj/README.md

 ## Description

 This website manages trouble tickets related to different technology topics, enabling users to submit, track, and resolve tickets.
 Furthermore, the tickets are divided into departments and each department has a group of specilized agents that can help solve the tickets.
+The website is protected against SQL Injection, XSS and CSRF attacks.

 ## Roles